 Some large multinational companies use their own application forms instead of personal cover letters and CVs.
 Pay attention to the open questions that try to establish your social and transferable skills.
 Never leave any blank spaces.

 Check the spelling and grammar of your Russia cover letter.
 Use the word processor's spell and grammar checker.
-If you are not confident of your ability to detect grammatical, punctuation and Russian or other language usage errors or if you need help in organizing your cover letter, send it to a professional for assistance.
+If you are not confident of your ability to detect grammatical, punctuation and language usage errors in Russian or other languages or if you need help in organizing your cover letter, send it to a professional for assistance.

 Other Russia Cover Letter Info

-To be successful in your Russia job search and getting job you want, you need prepare Russia cover letter and CV which you must email instantly to the prospective employers selected during job search in Russia.
+To be successful in your Russia job search and getting the job you want, you need to prepare a Russia cover letter and CV which you must email instantly to the prospective employers selected during a job search in Russia.

 Good luck with your Russia cover letter!